Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 This tutorial will demonstrate the process of conducting a Sensitivity Analysis in RocSlope2.
 A sensitivity analysis allows you to determine the "sensitivity" of the Factor of Safety to variations in the input data.
 This is done by varying one variable at a time while keeping all other variables constant.

-In Tutorial 01 - Quick Start, you also learned about the two main analysis types in RocSlope2: Deterministic and Probabilistic, and how to run a Deterministic analysis (the default).
-In this tutorial, you will also learn how to run a Probabilistic analysis.
+In Tutorial 01 - Quick Start, you learned about the two main analysis types in RocSlope2: Deterministic and Probabilistic, and how to run a Deterministic analysis (the default).
+In this tutorial, you will learn how to run a Probabilistic analysis.

 In a Probabilistic analysis, you can define statistical distributions for input parameters to account for uncertainty in their values.
 The analysis result is a Factor of Safety distribution from which a Probability of Failure is calculated.